 Pancakes and waffles are the most popular fried breads in North America.
 Typically served for breakfast or brunch they can also be made as savory cakes and served with sauces for lunch or dinner.

 The dough is pressed flat and can be leavened with either yeast or baking powder.
 Often these bread pieces are topped with beans, ground beef, salsa, and cheese to make Indian or Navajo tacos.

-Central and South America
+Central and South American Fried Breads

 We looked at a number of recipes, many of which were too complicated for the home baker.
 The following recipe is easy though maybe not authentic.
 Authentic or not, these are decadently good.

 Chapatti is an unleavened griddle bread similar to pita bread.
-In India it is cooked on a special griddle called a tava and held over a fire so that steam within the bread puffs it up.
+In India, it is cooked on a special griddle called a tava and held over a fire, so that steam within the bread puffs it up.
 The result is a puffy disc of flatbread.